Kranniax/hoop-dreams/README.md

 ## Description

 A front-end application that displays Basketball Leagues, Standings, Scores and Historical Data.
-This website receives it data from a server side api called API-BASKETBALL.
+This website receives data from a server side api called API-BASKETBALL.

 ![Alt text](/assets/images/Screenshot%202024-09-05%20185057.jpg)